pgailinas/dip-ai-image-detection/docs/06_Normalize_and_Prepare_Inputs.md

 ### Cell 1: Import Libraries and Configuration
 Loads required libraries (e.g., Pandas, NumPy, scikit-learn) and imports shared configuration settings.

+### Cell 2: Define Input and Output Paths
+Defines file paths for input feature vectors, normalized outputs, and scaler storage.

-### Cell 2: Load Feature Vector Tables
+### Cell 3: Load Feature Vector Tables
 Reads the training and test feature vector CSV files produced in the previous step.

+### Cell 4: Validate Structure and Define Columns
+Validates dataset structure, defines metadata columns, and identifies feature columns.

-### Cell 3: Separate Metadata and Feature Columns
+### Cell 5: Separate Metadata and Feature Columns
 Splits metadata fields (filename, class label, dataset source, subset) from the numeric feature columns to ensure normalization is applied only to classifier inputs.

-### Cell 4: Fit Scaler on Training Features
+### Cell 6: Fit Scaler on Training Features
 Fits the normalization transform (e.g., StandardScaler) using only the training feature data to avoid information leakage.

-### Cell 5: Transform Training and Test Features
+### Cell 7: Transform Training and Test Features
 Applies the fitted scaler to both training and test feature sets.

-### Cell 6: Recombine Metadata with Normalized Features
+### Cell 8: Recombine Metadata with Normalized Features
 Reattaches metadata columns to the normalized feature values, restoring the complete dataset structure.

+### Cell 9: Save Normalized Feature Vectors and Scaler
+Writes normalized CSV files and saves the fitted scaler object for reuse in evaluation and future inference.

-### Cell 7: Validate Normalized Outputs
+### Cell 10: Validate Normalized Outputs
 Verifies:
 - Correct number of rows and columns
 - Presence of all expected feature columns
 - Consistency between training and test datasets

-### Cell 8: Save Normalized Feature Vectors and Scaler
-Writes normalized CSV files and saves the fitted scaler object for reuse in evaluation and future inference.

 ## Notes and Design Choices